 However, an even way to establish the soil food web fast and build wonderful organic matter is to use Mycorrplus.

 It will help to begin the decomposition process of the mulch, supplies a good array of microbes, and feeds the microbes at the same time.
+Numerous people also report that when MycorrPlus activates the fungi in the soil, their fire ant problems disappear.

 Other ways to populate the soil with microbes is to use compost tea, and to inoculate with mycorrhizal fungi at planting.